FREE SHIPPING on orders of $85 or more

 Some of the Garton family moved to Ireland, but this topic is not covered in this excerpt.
 Another 79 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Garton or a variant listed above:

-Garton Settlers in the United States in the 17th Century
+Garton Settlers in United States in the 17th Century

-Garton Settlers in the United States in the 18th Century
+Garton Settlers in United States in the 18th Century

-Garton Settlers in the United States in the 19th Century
+Garton Settlers in United States in the 19th Century

 The Garton Family Crest was acquired from the Houseofnames.com archives.
 The Garton Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.